The Meaning of Amen and the Hebrew Word for Faith

 In a sense, emunah is also an expression of persistence, or steadfastness.
 It is often in those difficult circumstances that a certain level of endurance is cultivated.
 Our faith becomes tenacious.

 In Exodus 17 we read about how Moses raised his hands all day long until the Israelites won a key battle.
 The details say that his hands remained steady, emunah, until sunset.
 In this sense emunah means steadfast.

 Other words to describe emunah are: reliable, dependable, stable, steady, verified, true.

-In Word and Deed
+Faith Definition in Word and Deed

 Emunah is faithfulness in fulfilling promises and is applicable to both man (Psalm 37:3, Habakkuk 2:4) and God (Deut 32:4, Psalm 36:6).

 “Look at the proud!
 They trust in themselves, and their lives are crooked.
 But the righteous will live by their faithfulness to God.”
 Habakkuk 2:4, NLT.

 Emunah faith is backed up with action consistent with the assertion of faith.
 Faith placed in God and all that He promised to us in Jesus is the means by which we possess the kingdom of heaven while on the earth.

 So here’s the question of the day: Do the people around you SEE your faith in actions?
 Do they experience your faith in God only through words …or through the way you serve them?

 He rewards the faith of those who passionately seek Him.
 (Hebrews 11:6 TPT)